-On my last trip I had my outfits planned out, but when I was last minute packing I pulled 2 shirts out of the clean clothes basket and tossed them in.
+On my last trip, I had my outfits planned out, but when I was last minute packing I pulled 2 shirts out of the clean clothes basket and tossed them in.
 When I pulled them out to wear on my trip, I realized that both shirts had gotten something on them in the laundry and they both had large stains on the front.
-I wished that I had other clothes to switch into, however it was a last second trip and I just didn’t pack well enough.
+I wished that I had other clothes to switch into, however it was a last-second trip and I just didn't pack well enough.
 Time to go shopping!

 Pack your own snacks!
 As a vegetarian and someone who is Gluten-free, it isn't always easy finding a snack when you are hungry.
 So I like to bring a few snack bags of nuts, dried fruit, and even chocolate!

-Make Up Tip: Choose long wearing make-up or applying a primer so your foundation stays on longer and helps you to look fresh all day.
+Makeup Tip: Choose long-wearing make-up or applying a primer so your foundation stays on longer and helps you to look fresh all day.

-Don’t be fashion bullied into thinking you need to wear heels.
-As someone who has struggled with feet pain for years, it just isn’t worth it.
-As a result from years of adorable shoes, I struggle with arch and heel issues.
+Don't be fashion bullied into thinking you need to wear heels.
+As someone who has struggled with feet pain for years, it just isn't worth it.
+As a result of years of adorable shoes, I struggle with arch and heel issues.
 So save your feet early and think about gel inserts or even support inserts BEFORE you have a problem.

 Bring your favorite walking shoes, a pair of COMFORTABLE flats, and save those dressy heels for the party!

 Numb toes and aching arches are just not worth the fashion statement.